qgustavor/douki/README.md

   'Test - Episode 3.mkv',
   // Path to the directory where synchronization data was stored 'projects/test',
-  // Path to the directory generated files will be stored 'some/temporary/dir'
-)
+  // Output path: can be a directory or an .ass file 'some/temporary/dir' // or 'some/temporary/file.ass' )

 // The path to the generated subtitle